oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 of blinded and unblinded claim names.
 It is therefore RECOMMENDED, if at least one claim name is blinded, to either

- * randomize the order of all claims,
+ * randomize the order of all claims (blinded/unblinded, selectively disclosed/not-selectively disclosed),
  * or sort the claims by the property name (i.e., the placeholder claim name for blinded claim names and the plaintext claim name for unblinded claim names).
 The precise order does not matter.
 For